Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center

 Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center - Jacksonville, NC

-Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center is a mental health and substance abuse treatment facility located at 200 Tarpon Trail in the 28546 zip code in Jacksonville, NC.
+Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center is an addiction and mental health treatment facility located at 200 Tarpon Trail in the 28546 zip code in Jacksonville, NC.
 It is operated by a private for-profit organization.
-Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center include DBT, counseling for trauma victims and rational emotive behavioral therapy.
-Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
+Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides administers naltrexone, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center include 12-step rehab, relapse prevention and motivational interviewing.
+Ashraf G Mikhail Coastal Carolina Neuropsychiatric Center provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehab and regular outpatient treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
 Other addiction treatment offered includes gambling disorder treatment, internet use disorder treatment and general addiction disorder treatment.

 Address: 200 Tarpon Trail, Jacksonville, NC 28546